Universal College of Learning: History

-In July 2025, the Vocational Education Minister Penny Simmonds announced that UCOL would leave Te Pūkenga and join a new federation of polytechnics consisting of Otago Polytechnic and The Open Polytechnic of New Zealand.
+In July 2025, the Vocational Education Minister Penny Simmonds announced that UCOL would leave Te Pūkenga and be a stand-alone autonomous entity with the choice to join a new federation of polytechnics consisting of Otago Polytechnic and The Open Polytechnic of New Zealand.

+On 1 January 2026, UCOL formally left Te Pukenga and became an independent entity again.

+In mid-February 2026, the Government allocated about NZ$11 million to UCOL to support its transition.

 Facilities

 There are four campuses: Palmerston North, Whanganui, Masterton and Levin.